TritonDataCenter/triton-origin-image/README.md

 updates.tritondatacenter.com from images.tritondatacenter.com.
 This would
 typically be a minimal base image.

+NOTE: As of the triton-origin-image 23.4.0 release, new minimal-64-lts images are published to updates.tritondatacenter.com as part of the pkgsrc release process, so the instructions below are no longer required.

 NOTE: Because updates.tritondatacenter.com is a "standalone" imgapi instance, it does not support the `-S` flag to `import`.